si-thu-zaw/Project-Muses/README.md

 * HTML5
 * CSS3

+## Documentation

+The 'Design Document' details the steps taken in the creation of the project including requirements analysis; visual design and wireframes; details of the system design such as entity relationship diagram, use case diagram, data dictionaries and data processing queries; and security policies and access controls for users.

+The 'Login Instrucitons' detail the login credentials for the database as defined in the 'CREATE DB' file and also contains screenshots of the running application.

 ## Setup

 * Download the project files and run 'Project Muses 1.1.sln' in Microsoft Visual Studio
-* Create the database in Visual Studio SQL Server
+* Create the database in Visual Studio SQL Server using 'CREATE DB' SQL file.
 * Run the app using IIS Express